apoorv74/behind_bars/content/page/about.md

 Another reason, and this is important, it let's me try and experiment with all the latest documentation tools available to us today.
 So, if you're looking for a feedback on any of them, you now know who to talk to 😎

-**What will you write about ?**

-Stories, of all kind.
+**Any other purpose ?**

+Well, its tough to reason even if our existence has purpose, this is just a blog.
+But a bit of clarity helps.

+Our everyday life is filled with stories and narratives and we know that they lead us in various directions.
+Which direction we're headed depends on whom we trust and whose thoughts we resonate with.
+Maybe, this leads me to a community where there is trust, equality and empathy.
+We're nothing without our communities and these communities are not restricted with man made borders and boundaries but are connected at a deeper level and it is where we will find peace.

+**What to expect from this blog**

+There is a big 'L' sign on the blog, which means I am a lifelong learner of the art of writing and sharing better stories and this is just the start of this journey.
+So, expect nothing, but i hope you find something here which is useful, in some form or the other.

+**Why stories?**

 Aren't they amazing.
 I think storytelling is one of the 2 valuable inventions, other being the 🚲, that our species have identified and developed.
 It can bring communities together or take them far apart, it can also start and end a revolution, or it can just bring a smile on your face or fill your eyes with tears of joy and sorrow.
 A human life is just surrounded by stories of every kind, who we are, what we do and who we admire, is all because of stories we have heard.
 Well, its a great skill to practice and develop, if possible.

 Having said that, i am aware that most content here, is not a story, or in form of a story,but rather a collection of disconnected random articles.
 I think its fine and all that contributes in some form or other.
 This is just another place where I try documenting my thoughts, and a cautionary advice: